intwinelabs/gremgoser/README.md

 Authentication
 ==========
-The plugin accepts authentication creating a secure dialer where credentials are setted.
-If the server where are you trying to connect needs authentication and you do not provide the credentials the complement will panic.
+This is a example of a secure connection with authentication.
+The example also shows the ability to pass a interface to create a Vertex in the graph as well as the ability to create Edges between interfaces.

 ```go
 package main